empicano/aiomqtt/docs/sharing-the-connection.md

 Context managers take care of all connection and disconnection logic for you, in a way that makes it very difficult to shoot yourself in the foot.
 They are a lot easier and less error-prone to use than `connect`/`disconnect`.

-Supporting both context managers and manual `connect`/`disconnect` would add a lot of complexity to _asyncio-mqtt_.
+Supporting both context managers and manual `connect`/`disconnect` would add a lot of complexity to asyncio-mqtt.
 To keep maintainer burden manageable, we focus only on the preferred option: context managers.